amycommits/civic_hacking_hub/README.md

 How you can see, env vars has precedence, if you use both configurations env var will win, we recommend using env vars.

+# Using with docker 🐋

+1. build the compose file🐋
+   > `docker-compose -f docker-compose.yml up -d --build`

+   > `This will build postgres, pgadmin and the nuxt app`

+2. Run The migrations and the seeder 🌱

+   > `docker-compose exec nuxt-app npx knex migrate:latest`

+   > `docker-compose exec nuxt-app npx knex seed:run`

+3. Run the app on your **localhost:3000**
+    > You can also open localhost:5050 to manage postgres database with pgadmin (credentials on docker-compose.yml file)

 ## Dependencies

 ## Be on node version v12.21.0